 Federal law requires that prospective employees must show proof of eligibility to work in the United States by completing Form I-9 within 3 days of time of hire.
-When applicable, employees must provide an original document or documents to the employee's Supervisor, Minister, or Director of Administration and Finance that establishes identity and employment eligibility from the date employment begins.
+When applicable, employees must provide an original document or documents to the employee's Supervisor, Minister, or Operations Manager (OM) that establishes identity and employment eligibility from the date employment begins.